jsears4585/jekyll-now/_posts/2017-8-17-10-Things-About-CSS-I-Wish-I-Knew-As-A-New-Developer.md

 ### 1. ID vs. Class

 **ID**s should be used for very specific, one-off elements.
+IDs start with a **#** in CSS and will correspond to an 'id' attribute within a given element in your HTML.
 Example: a special submit button that needs a special styling.

 **Class**es should be used for repeated styling across the application.
-Example: styling used throughout the website in different cases, like a font style you'd like to mix-and-match with various headers.
+Classess start with a **.** in CSS and will correspond to 'class' attributes within HTML elements.
+Example: styling used throughout the website, like a font style you'd like to mix-and-match with various headers.

 ### 2. Including references to other stylesheets